 - The truth is that half the time, people don’t even realize they have offended or hurt you.
 I guarantee you that you are unaware of something you’ve done or said to hurt someone else.

 - Be real and authentic, but most of all, be brave!
 If it is a person you feel close enough with to talk about it… talk about it!!!
 Don’t keep people at a perpetual arms length and think that they can read your mind!
 News flash!
 They cannot!
 Don’t expect things to change if you are unwilling to do what you need to do to make the situation right.
 Vulnerability is not easy , but it is necessary.

 Luke 17:3-4 – Be on your guard!
 If your brother sins, *rebuke him; and if he repents, forgive him.
 And if he sins against you seven times a day, and returns to you seven times, saying, ‘I repent,’ forgive him.”

 *the word “rebuke” is the Greek word “epitimaó“, which may not mean what you think it means:

-- If you are in a situation where the person knows (you have gone to them or they have outwardly admitted) they have hurt you and they choose not to apologize, then they may not care anyway, so then the question becomes: “Why are you allowing someone who doesn’t even care, determine your emotional state?”
+- If you are in a situation where the person knows they have hurt you (you have gone to them or they have outwardly admitted it) and they choose not to apologize, then they may not care anyway, so then the question becomes: “Why are you allowing someone who doesn’t even care, determine your emotional state?”
 Move on.
 Stop trying to get an orange from a lemon tree!
-Do yourself and your daughter, (if you have one) a favor and tell yourself and her “Not everyone is going to like you.
+Do yourself and your child, (if you have one) a favor and tell yourself and your child, “Not everyone is going to like you.
 Be okay with that!”

 - You never completely know what’s going on in someone’s life.
 We are all dealing with hardships and things no one else knows about.
 Maybe you are so full of “self” that you can’t see anyone else’s struggles.